tlswg/tls13-spec/draft-ietf-tls-tls13.md

        enum { e1(v1), e2(v2), ... , en(vn) [[, (n)]] } Te;

 Future extension or additions to the protocol may define new values.
-Implementations need to be able to parse and ignore them unless their definition states otherwise.
+Upon Implementations need to be able to parse and ignore them unless their definition states otherwise.